sanketgupta07/DesignPattern/README.md

 	3. Chain of responsibility

 		Objects linked to processing chain will get an opportunity to perform their task or pass the request to chain.

+	4. Proxy

+		Proxy object is a placeholder until the real object is ready to use.

 * <b>Behavioral Design Pattern</b>